TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/BasicSetupOfALocalizedWebsite/TyposcriptConfiguration/Index.rst

 |img-24|

-Even if "config.metaCharset" is set to "iso-8859-1" for Russian the output will be correct since HTML-entities will be used for glyphs which cannot be represented in the chosen language:
+Even if "config.metaCharset" was set to "iso-8859-1" for Russian, the output would be correct since HTML-entities would be used for glyphs which cannot be represented in the chosen language: